digital-asset/daml/docs/source/daml/intro/3_Data.rst

 Data Types
 ==========

-Contract templates specify the types of contracts that can be created on the ledger, and what data they hold in their arguments (see :doc:`1_Token`).
-The scenario view in the IDE displays the current ledger state by showing one table per template, with one row per contract of that type and one column per field in the arguments.
-This analogy is a useful one.
-Templates specify a data schema for the ledger, with each template corresponding to a table, each field in the ``with`` block of a template corresponding to a column in that table, and each contract instance of that type corresponding to a table row.
+In :doc:`1_Token`, you learnt about contract templates, which specify the types of contracts that can be created on the ledger, and what data those contracts hold in their arguments.

+In :doc:`2_Scenario`, you learnt about the scenario view in DAML Studio, which displays the current ledger state.
+It shows one table per template, with one row per contract of that type and one column per field in the arguments.

+This actually provides a useful way of thinking about templates: like tables in databases.
+Templates specify a data schema for the ledger:

+- each template corresponds to a table
+- each field in the ``with`` block of a template corresponds to a column in that table
+- each contract instance of that type corresponds to a table row

 In this section, you'll learn how to create rich data schemas for your ledger.
 Specifically you'll learn about:

-- DAML's built-in and *native* data types
+- DAML's built-in and native data types
 - Record types
 - Derivation of standard properties
 - Variants